 Fichier 1

 seskunas-architecture-workshop-green-wall-structure-10.jpg

-0. I SAW A GREEN WALL STRUCTURE
+0. I SAW A GREEN WALL

-The Green Wall Structure (2018) for Saturdays NYC in SoHo, New York, is a modular prism planter system in which consumers can easily create unique structures and adaptive plant formations.
+The Green Wall (2018) for Saturdays NYC in SoHo, New York, is a modular prism planter system in which consumers can easily create unique structures and adaptive plant formations.
 This execution is an arching wall that bisects the rear garden space creating new zones of interaction and framing views across.

+Fichier 1